0xGingi/MistralChatGPT/README.md

 Introducing MistralChatGPT, a fork of [BetterChatGPT](https://github.com/ztjhz/BetterChatGPT) to make it easy to use Mistral.AI models.

+This is a fork of MistralChatGPT that includes newer models!

 ## Getting Started

 To get started with MistralChatGPT, simply follow these steps:

-1. Clone the repository by running `git clone https://github.com/Layoric/MistralChatGPT.git`
+1. Clone the repository by running `git clone https://github.com/0xGingi/MistralChatGPT.git`
 2. Install the dependencies by running `yarn` or `npm install`
 3. Run the app by running `yarn dev` or `npm run dev`
 4. Enter your Mistral AI API key into the `API` menu